Charlie Barnet: Death

-Barnet died from complications of Alzheimer's disease and pneumonia at San Diego's Hillside hospital, on September 4, 1991.
+Barnet died from complications of Alzheimer's disease and pneumonia at San Diego's Hillside hospital, on September 4, 1991, aged 77.

 Compositions

-Charlie Barnet's compositions included "Skyliner", "Southland Shuffle", "Swing Street Strut", "The Right Idea", "The Wrong Idea" with Billy May, "Growlin'", "Scotch and Soda", "Midweek Function", "Oh What You Said (Are We Burnt Up?)", "I Kinda Like You", "Tappin' at the Tappa", "The Last Jump", "Knocking at the Famous Door", "Lazy Bug" with Juan Tizol, "Ogoun Badagris (Voodoo War God)", "Clap Hands Here Comes Charlie", and "In a Mizz", which was recorded by Duke Ellington.
+Charlie Barnet's compositions included "Skyliner", "Southland Shuffle", "Swing Street Strut", "The Right Idea", "The Wrong Idea" (with Billy May), "Growlin'", "Scotch and Soda", "Midweek Function", "Oh, What You Said (Are We Burnt Up?)", "I Kinda Like You", "Tappin' at the Tappa", "The Last Jump", "Knocking at the Famous Door", "Lazy Bug" (with Juan Tizol), "Ogoun Badagris (Voodoo War God)", and "In a Mizz", which was also recorded by Duke Ellington.

 "Skyliner", arranged by Neal Hefti, was written as the theme music for the late 1940s US Armed Forces Network program "Midnight In Munich", broadcast from the AFN station in Munich, Germany, and hosted by Ralph Moffat.
 Thanks to the station's immensely powerful twin 100 kW transmitters, AFN Munich could be heard as far away as the UK; this, and the popularity of Moffat's show, evidently helped "Skyliner" and many other contemporary American swing hits to gain wide popularity across Europe and become hits in the UK.
 The title (which was originally printed as "Sky Liner") may be a reference to the practice of American pilots flying into Munich who used the radio station's powerful signal to home in on the city.

 Discography

-Barnet had 78's, 45's, 10" and 12" albums from 1933 to his waning years.
-The record labels on which he appeared included:

-Bluebird Records/RCA Victor, Mercury Records, Clef Records, Capitol Records, Columbia Records, Crown Records, Joyce Records and Calliope Records.
+Barnet had 78's, 45's, and 10"/12" LP's from 1935 to his waning years.
+The record labels on which he appeared included: Bluebird Records/RCA Victor, Decca Records, Apollo Records, Capitol Records, Columbia Records, Mercury Records, Clef Records, Verve Records, Everest Records, Crown Records, Vault Records, Joyce Records, Ajax Records, and Calliope Records.